Event White House History Live: The Life and Legacy of Lady Bird Johnson

 Can I request a single room for lodging?

-We only provided shared housing for participants.
-Those who prefer a private room will be responsible for their own arrangements.
+We only provide shared housing for participants.
+Those who prefer a private room will be responsible for organizing and funding their own arrangements.

 I have food allergies/restrictions/am a vegetarian or vegan.
 What kinds of meals will be served?

 Once accepted, we reach out to all participants to ask about dietary restrictions and food allergies.
 We will work with our caterer to provide meals that can accommodate your needs.
 If your diet is highly restrictive, you may want to pack supplementary food.
 If concerned, please contact us to discuss further.